 The reason for the noise is that…

-This example uses the word ‘reason’ as functional language to explain why something happened.
-Here is some more functional language appropriate for offering an explanation to your reader.
+This example uses the word ‘reason’ as the functional language to explain why something happened.
+Here is some more functional language appropriate for explaining to your reader.

 - The reason why … is because / is that …